tauri-apps/tauri-docs/src/content/blog/tauri-egui-0-1.md

 ---
+date: 2022-09-19
+title: Announcing tauri-egui 0.1.0
+summary: The Tauri team is happy to announce the tauri-egui 0.1.0 release
 authors: [lucasfernog]
-description: The Tauri team is happy to announce the tauri-egui 0.1.0 release.
 ---

 # Announcing tauri-egui 0.1.0